 Tell us about your current and near-term career-related activities and goals, as well as why you decided to pursue the specific graduate program(s) and school(s) that you have.

 When I returned to campus after the stroke, there was an advertisement for the collegiate chapter of plant-based universities.
 I was excited to get involved in some sustainability activism, so I attended their first few events.
 While I maintain that this is a good cause, I found that most of the club gatherings were for social events, like painting posters or attending movie nights.
-My immune system was compromised because of the chemotherapy so it is advised to avoid social gatherings, but that wasn’t even the main reason that I found it difficult to participate in these events.
+My immune system was compromised because of the chemotherapy so I needed to avoid social gatherings, but that was not even the main reason that I found it difficult to participate in these events.
 I run a tight ship, so the social gatherings often felt like a waste of time for me.
 Honestly, I would have preferred to be using the time to read a textbook or do physical therapy in my room.

-When I look back at this situation, I am reminded of the pertinent advice that Stephen Hawking gave to disabled people: “Concentrate on things your disability doesn’t prevent you from doing well, and don’t regret the things it interferes with.”
+The pertinent advice that Stephen Hawking gave to disabled people has influenced my thinking: “Concentrate on things your disability doesn’t prevent you from doing well, and don’t regret the things it interferes with.”
+I have taken this advice to heart and it will continue to influence me as a new American with disabilities as I pursue graduate study and my career in academia.